PhenomSG/CompanyManagementDB/README.md

 ## Usage

-1. Run the script:
+1. Run the Streamlit application:
     ```sh
-    python payroll_management_system.py
+    streamlit run streamlit_app.py
     ```

-2. Follow the on-screen instructions to interact with the system.
+2. Open your web browser and go to the provided URL to interact with the application.

 ## License